ssloxford/libcadu/README.md

 * `caduhead` - Output the first part of a CADU stream from stdin, in whole CADUs, up to a given index.
 * `cadutail` - Output the last part of a CADU stream from stdin, in whole CADUs, from a given index.

+The available command line options are available from each program with the `-h` flag.

 ## Building

 Dependencies: